paymentcardtools/smartcard-reader/README.md

 #### dependencies
 1. https://pypi.org/project/pyscard/
 2. https://github.com/knovichikhin/pyemv - I took only a single unit from it to work with TLV data objects (tlv.py).
-The file contains modifications and put into into the project for convenience purposes.
+The file contains modifications and I put it into the project for convenience purposes.
 Check pyemv fork to see the actual changes

 ## application selection
 the script attempts to read the PSE (Payment System Environment) and, when available, reads and lists the application(s) from it.
 If there is just a single application available it selected automatically.
 When there are more that one applications present on the chip, the script prompts the user to enter the application number to proceed with.